The dynamics of discovery and the Heaps-Zipf relationship: A toy model to explore the role of temporal correlations

 This envelope of possible behaviors can be reproduced using a simple toy model, controlled by a single parameter that modulates local temporal correlations.
 We start from a synthetic set of tokens, sampled at random from a rank–frequency distribution that follows Zipf's law (see Eq.~\ref{eq:Zipf}).
 The purpose of the model is to iteratively build a sequence from this set by using a stochastic mechanism that introduces temporal correlations between tokens of the same type.

-The general principle is the following: the sequence is generated one step at a time, and at each step $k$, each token still available (i.e., not used yet) is selected with a probability that depends on the time elapsed since the last appearance of its type.
-For types that have not yet appeared in the sequence, we set the last appearance to step $0$, so that their age is $k$.
+The general principle is the following: the sequence is generated one step at a time, and at each step $k$, each token still available (i.e., not used yet) is selected with a probability that depends on the time elapsed ('age') since the last appearance of its type in the sequence up to that point.
+For types that have not yet appeared in the sequence, we set the last appearance to step $0$, so that at step $k$ their age is $k$.

 The probability of selecting a token of type $i$ at step $k$ is chosen to be:

 where: $z(i)$ is the number of remaining tokens of type $i$, $l(i)$ is the index of the last position of this type in the sequence, and $d_c$ is a correlation length parameter controlling the memory of the process.
 By varying the value of $d_c$, the model can generate a wide spectrum of temporal correlation regimes: